 The Covert/South Haven KOA is an award-winning KOA that is close to many popular regions such as South Haven, Holland, and St. Joseph.
 Like most KOAs, the Covert/South Haven KOA has a ton of things to do for all ages.
 There are hayrides, pancake breakfasts, blueberry picking, rock climbing, and many other activities.
 This KOA is near the Michigan Maritime Museum, the Chocolate Garden, and Van Buren State Park.
 Lake Michigan is only a few minutes away.

 There is no better way to experience the natural beauty of a state than by staying at a national park.
 Isle Royale National Park is located on an island in Lake Superior and is only accessible by boat, and ferries are available.
 Once on the island, there are lighthouses to see, tons of wildlife and charming walking trails.
 The park is open year around, with average highs in the 70s in the summer and lows in the single digits in winter, so dress accordingly.
+Michigan also has plenty of must-see state parks to plan into your trip!

 At some point in your trip, it may be necessary to store your rented RV for a short time.
 There are many RV storage facilities in Michigan, and you can store your RV securely in a fenced lot with a keyed entry.
 Some facilities have surveillance cameras for additional security.
 The following are a few of your options for storage facilities in Michigan: